-When the delivery type is Export to Disk, the dependencies are determined as the code in the template is evaluated.
-If a default template has been assigned for assets of that type, the approval system uses it to determine the dependencies.
-If there is no default template, the approval system uses the template specified for the asset.
+If a default template has been assigned to assets of that type, the approval system uses it to determine the dependencies.
+If there is no default template, the approval system uses the template that is specified for the given asset.

-Your developers create default templates for asset types for the following reason: when Export to Disk actually publishes the asset, it does not necessarily use the template that is assigned to the asset-the code in another element could determine that a different template is used for that asset in certain cases.
-If this is the case for your online site, it is likely that the developers who created the templates also designed default templates for the approval system to use when calculating approvals.
+Your developers create default templates for asset types for the following reason: when the static publishing method actually publishes an asset, it does not necessarily use the template that is assigned to the asset-the code in another element could determine that a different template renders that asset in certain cases.
+If this is the case for your online site, it is likely that the developers who created the templates also designed default templates for the approval system to use when determining approval dependencies.

 You or your site designers can set default approval templates for each asset type and for each publishing destination.
-See "Assigning Approval or Preview Templates," on page 272.
+See "Assigning Approval or Preview Templates," on page 290.